pablofsoto/Background_Image/README.md

 It´s also possible to associate an image to a field value or another type of condition for changing the background image dynamically.

 <a href="https://imgflip.com/gif/1chtr7"><img src="https://i.imgflip.com/1chtr7.gif" title="Background Image for Qlik Sense"/></a>

+For More details about configurations you can access this video: https://youtu.be/wO2M76NQ-Io